Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 do is, that I fiddle with the code and start to run the unit tests and see what things fail.
 That gives me more insight into how the thing I just changed works.
 This is invaluable when I'm facing code which is difficult to decipher.

 Write tests folks!
+I don't care if you use TDD or not, jut PLEASE write tests!

 # Conclusion

 If you made it this far, congratulations!
 You deserve a cookie.
 This has been my journey in understanding a fairly new thing and implementing it into a largely unknown codebase.
 How I approached it and how I eventually ended up writing around +2500 lines of code.
+You got some insight into how I take notes and how I figure out a larger problem in an unknown environment.
+I hope it was a good read and worth your time.

 Thank you for reading!